philhawksworth/sagns.org/src/site/index.md

 * put a note through your neighbours' doors offering help
 * join in with other initiatives such as [Communities 1st](https://www.communities1st.org.uk/COVID-19-community-signup)

+We are delighted to announce that we have been awarded a grant from Hertfordshire Community Foundation towards the additional costs of our services during the coronavirus crisis

 ## Our Services During the Coronavirus Crisis